 Database Dependencies.
-Given a set of FDs, a relation can be decomposed into BCNF (in most cases) [5,8].
+Given a set of FDs, a relation can be decomposed into BCNF (in most cases) [5, 8].
 Our work deals with the opposite scenario of joins resulting in a relation with FDs.
 This scenario was also studied in [29], but their goal was to avoid the materialization of the joins to improve ML performance.
 Our work focuses on the more fundamental question of whether such joins are even needed for ML in the first place from an accuracy perspective.
 There are database dependencies that are more general than FDs [5].
 We think it is interesting future work to explore the implications of these more general database dependencies for ML and feature selection.

 Graphical ML Models.
-The connection between embedded multi-valued dependencies (EMVDs) and probabilistic graphical models in ML was first shown by [34] and studied further by [44].
-FDs are stronger constraints than EMVDs and cause feature redundancy.
+The connection between embedded MVDs and probabilistic graphical models in ML was first shown by [34] and studied further by [44].
+FDs are much stronger constraints than MVDs and cause feature redundancy, not just conditional independence.
 We perform a theoretical and empirical analysis of the effects of such redundancy in terms of its implications for avoiding joins.

 Feature Selection.
-There is a large body of work in the ML and data mining literature whose focus is designing new feature selection methods to improve ML accuracy [17, 18].
-Our focus is not on designing new feature selection methods but on understanding the effects of joins on feature selection.
+There is a large body of work in the ML and data mining literature whose focus is to design new feature selection methods to improve ML accuracy [17-19].
+Our focus is not on designing new feature selection methods, but on understanding the effects of joins on feature selection.
 Our work is orthogonal to the feature selection method used.
-The redundancy-relevancy trade-off is also well-studied in the ML literature [17, 22, 45].
+The redundancy-relevancy tradeoff is also well-studied in the ML literature [18, 23, 45].
 There is also some prior work on inferring approximate FDs from the data and using them as part of feature selection [42].
-However, all these methods generally focus on approximately estimating redundancy and relevancy using the dataset instance [17].
-In contrast, our results are based on the schema, which enables us to safely avoid features without even looking at instances, that is, using just the metadata.
+However, all these methods generally focus on approximately estimating redundancy and relevancy using the dataset instance [18].
+In contrast, our results are based on the schema, which enables us to safely avoid features without even looking at instances, but rather just the catalogs.
 To the best of our knowledge, no feature selection method has this radical capability.
 A technique to "bias" the input and reduce the number of features was proposed by FOCUS [6].
 At a high level, our rules are akin to a "bias" in the input.
 But FOCUS still requires expensive computations on the instance, unlike our rules.

 Analytics Systems.
-There is growing interest in both industry and academia to more closely integrate ML with data processing [3, 9, 16, 19, 25, 26, 47].
-In this context, there is a growing recognition that feature engineering is one of the most critical bottlenecks for ML [7, 27, 29, 36, 46].
+There is growing interest in both industry and academia to more closely integrate ML with data processing [3,9,16,20,26,27,47].
+In this context, there is a growing recognition that feature engineering is one of the most critical bottlenecks for ML [7,28,29,36,46].
 Our work helps make it easier for analysts to apply feature selection over normalized data.
-We hope our work spurs more research in this important direction.
+We hope our work contributes to more research in this important direction.